Hassanturkie1994-hash/roast-live-app-fauwkm-ymbhwd/assets/sounds/README.md

 This directory contains all sound files for the Roast Gift System.

+## ⚠️ IMPORTANT: Sound Files Not Included

+The actual `.mp3` sound files are **not included** in this repository.
+To enable sound playback:

+1. Add your `.mp3` sound files to this directory (`assets/sounds/`)
+2. Uncomment the sound file mappings in `services/giftSoundEngine.ts`
+3. Ensure file names match the mappings below

+The app will work without sound files - it will simply skip sound playback gracefully.

 ## Sound Philosophy

 Sound is as important as animation.
 Sounds must amplify humiliation, drama, hype, and crowd energy.